cube-planning/slate/source/index.html.md

 Item | Type | Explanation
 -----|------|------------
-id | String (Integer) | The unique primary key for this Report Template name | String (VARCHAR) | User-specified name for the Report Template, unique for the authenticated user created_at | String (Timestamp) | When this Report Template was first created modified_at | String (Timestamp) | When thd Report Template was last modified
+id | Integer | The unique primary key for this Report Template name | String (VARCHAR) | User-specified name for the Report Template, unique for the authenticated user created_at | String (Timestamp) | When this Report Template was first created modified_at | String (Timestamp) | When thd Report Template was last modified